erkkah/sheetleeten/src/content/mdi.md

 ## Using Material Design Icons

-Sheetleeten includes special Markdown anchor syntax to use Material Design Icons.
+Sheetleeten includes special Markdown link syntax to use Material Design Icons.

-Creating an anchor where the href starts with "mdi" will draw the icon matching the value of the anchor title:
+Creating an link where the href starts with "mdi" will draw the icon matching the value of the link title:

 ```markdown
 Like this: [face](mdi)